hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 * `user_token_configurations` - (Optional) A block that specifies the user token configuration.
 Documented below.
 * `tags` - (Optional) Tags to apply to the Index.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

+A `capacity_units` block supports the following arguments:

+* `query_capacity_units` - (Required) The amount of extra query capacity for an index and GetQuerySuggestions capacity.
+For more information, refer to [QueryCapacityUnits](https://docs.aws.amazon.com/kendra/latest/dg/API_CapacityUnitsConfiguration.html#Kendra-Type-CapacityUnitsConfiguration-QueryCapacityUnits).
+* `storage_capacity_units` - (Required) The amount of extra storage capacity for an index.
+A single capacity unit provides 30 GB of storage space or 100,000 documents, whichever is reached first.
+Minimum value of 0.

 A `server_side_encryption_configuration` block supports the following arguments: